 - GOVT – iShares U.S. Treasury Bond ETF

 Thankfully, if you’ve arrived here, you probably already know that fact.
 Investing in broad indexes drastically lowers portfolio volatility and risk, especially when incorporating multiple asset types.
-Below we’ll explore 9 of the best index funds for young investors for long-term growth.
+I delved into the nature of index funds and index investing as a strategy in more detail here if you’re interested.
+Below we’ll explore some of the best index funds for young investors for long-term growth.